se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 The ability to capture the value `count` outside of the defined function scope that returns `count`, is called a closure.
 If you wish to read more about closures, you may consult [this article by dixin](https://weblogs.asp.net/dixin/understanding-csharp-features-6-closure)

 ### Nullable type

-Often when dealing with possible sites of [null pointer](https://en.wikipedia.org/wiki/Null_pointer "In computing, a null pointer or null reference has a value reserved for indicating that the pointer or reference does not refer to a valid object.") access, many if checks might be used.

 Normally to guard against null pointers, an `if` branch or a guard clause that checks against `null` is used.
 Below is a code example of conventional null pointer handling.
 ```csharp